-Richard Holden: It’s great to be with you.
+Professor Richard Holden: It’s great to be with you.

 Ginger: I saw a letter that yourself and 121 other economists wrote and it was titled ‘Don’t Sacrifice Health for the Economy’.
 Now, this is not the message we’ve been hearing from some commentators in the media.
 Can you briefly explain to us what is in that letter?

-Richard: Absolutely.
+Professor Richard Holden: Absolutely.
 And we’re very pleased that we’re now up around 250 signatures to that letter.
 And given the size of the profession in Australia, it’s an overwhelming majority.
 But the point that we wanted to make in that letter and that we’ve been making more broadly is the following, which is if you have a public health crisis, an exponential outbreak of a very infectious disease and deadly disease, like COVID-19 is, then you’re not going to have a functional economy until you’ve got that under control.